fnando1995/INTEL_Project/README.md

 To handle changes in regions, there is a file **$PATH/figures/tools_for_regions.py** which helps to generate the ".npy" file of the regions.
 Also it creates an image with the regions just to see it everytime we need.

+You  may notice that if the "tracked detections" (or "trk" that are kalman-filter instances) do not generate an alert of counting while they are "alive" (this is meant for a trk that keep being relationated with a new detections), if the "trk" dies (this means that the trk has not being relationated with new detections for more than a setted number of frames), then the counter checks its "path" to verify if any of the relations especify at the YAML file where done (this path is a list of the regions where the "trk" has passed, like ["A","B","A","C"] and so on).

 ### Future improvements